Restore fiscal discipline to state government

 contribution retirement plan

 On June 12, 2017 Senate Bill 1 (Act 5) was signed into law creating a combination of a defined benefit plan and a defined contribution plan for Pennsylvania’s public employees.
-It was a baby step in the right direction.
-But, the defined benefit portion is still going to add to Pennsylvania’s unfunded liability.
+It was a small step in the right direction.
+There is still much work that needs to be done.
+The defined benefit portion of the pension plan continues to add to Pennsylvania’s unfunded liability.
 In order to protect the taxpayers from these still increasing obligations, we must eliminate the defined benefits program all together.
 The promise of a pension plan for current employees will be kept, but we must stop the ever increasing pension deficit by offering all new state employees, including legislators, a defined contribution plan.
-The same type of retirement plan that the private sector has today.
 Once we stop the increases in pension liabilities, we can more effectively address paying off the debt.
-This would lead to a solvent stable retirement system that would in turn improve the bond rating of our state, lowering the interest rate Pennsylvania would have to pay on future bond issues.
+This will create a solvent and stable retirement system that will improve the bond rating of our state, lowering the interest rate Pennsylvania would have to pay on future bond issues.
 Stabilizing future pension liabilities will make it easier to balance the state budget without increasing taxes.

 To grow our economy we must reduce the regulation burden